churlongo/TokenScope/README.md

 the header and claims without trusting a single value in them, and reports the weaknesses it can prove from the bytes alone.
-It verifies HMAC signatures when you supply the shared secret, and it says plainly when it cannot verify an
+It verifies HMAC signatures when you supply the shared secret, and it says plainly when it cannot verify an asymmetric signature rather than pretending the token is sound.

+The whole tool is Python 3.11 and the standard library.
+It opens no sockets, resolves no names, and runs no subprocesses.
+You can point it at a token dump from a log, a fixture set in a test suite, or a paste from an incident, and it will produce the same lines every time.

+## The problem

+A JWT looks trustworthy because it is signed, and that appearance is exactly the trap.
+The three base64url segments are readable by anyone, and most of the danger in a token lives in fields that are perfectly valid JSON: an `alg` header